MarlonPlease/Analysis-of-Power-Outages/README.md

 The graph illustrates the annual count of reported outages as reported by U.S. states.
 <iframe src="assets/Reported_Outages_plot.html" width=800 height=600 frameBorder=0></iframe>

 The graph displays the average outage duration in minutes by state from 2000 to 2016.
+It aims to investigate whether there is a correlation between the average duration of electric outages (measured in minutes) and the specific US states.
 <iframe src="assets/US_Map_plot.html" width=800 height=600 frameBorder=0></iframe>

 The illustration explores the potential causal relationship between electricity prices and outage duration.
 It aims to investigate whether there is a correlation or influence between these two factors.